cornelldbgroup/skinnerdb/README.md

 ./Skinner.sh /path/to/skinner/data nr_threads
 </code>

 The script will run corresponding .jar file that can be invoked directly on different platforms.
-Running under less heap space (50 GB at the minimum) can save main memory but as a trade-off it may loss a few seconds of end-to-end performance.
-We recommend setting a high value for Java heap space (e.g. adding java option command -Xmx100G) to minimize garbage collection overheads (the current SkinnerMT version isn't optimized for main memory footprint).
+We recommend setting a high value for Java heap space (parameter Xmx) to minimize garbage collection overheads (the current SkinnerMT version isn't optimized for main memory footprint).
 </p>
 </li>
 <li>Run a benchmark using the bench command in the SkinnerMT console.
 Queries for each database can be found under the according directory.
 For example, <code>bench ./imdb/queries outputfile.txt</code> command will benchmark queries in ./imdb/queries directory and write experimental results into outputfile.txt.
 You may need to adapt the relative path to the directory containing benchmark queries, replace <code>outputfile.txt</code> by a file name of your choosing.</li>